British GAA: History

 The old Wembley Stadium has played host to a number of Gaelic football and hurling games, the first taking place in 1958.

 Facilities

-Many British GAA games are played on council fields, there are some dedicated GAA grounds in Britain.
-The two main grounds are the Emerald GAA Grounds, in Ruislip, London, and Páirc na hÉireann, in Solihull, near Birmingham.
+While many British GAA games are played on council fields, there are some dedicated GAA grounds in Britain.
+The two main grounds are the Emerald GAA Grounds in Ruislip, London, and Páirc na hÉireann in Solihull, near Birmingham.